 The vast majority of financial services professionals are not held to the fiduciary standard.
 They are held to a lower standard called the suitability rule.

 That does not mean most financial professionals are not honest.
 I know many that put their clients’ best interests ahead of their own, even though they are not required to by law.

 I like to think of the suitability rule as a modified “buyer beware” standard.
 Financial service professionals held to the suitability rule only have to:

 - Make a cursory inquiry into a customers financial situation when they are recommending a financial product.

 - Supply that customer with written disclosures about the risks.

-The problem: most people do not have the financial sophistication to discern if the financial product being offered is right for them.
+The customer must make sure the financial product is right for them by reading these disclosures.
+And we know how much we read the volumes of fine print.
+Unfortunately, most people do not have the ability to discern if the financial product being offered is right for them.

-It is important to point out here that some people possess a great deal of knowledge as it relates to financial matters.
-Therefore, working with financial service professionals who are held to the suitability standard can work for them.
+It is important to point out that some people possess a great deal of knowledge as it relates to financial matters.
+In this case, a financial service professional that is held to the suitability standard may be right for them.
 But if you are not in that category, you probably should look for a financial advisor who adheres to the fiduciary standard.
 Listen to our podcast for more on the fiduciary standard.

 Fiduciary Standard or Suitability Rule?

-If you are in need of a financial services professional, determine which of these standards you want the person you work with to be held to.
+If you need a financial service professional, choose the professional that adheres to the standard that makes the most sense for you.
 This is an important step in choosing the ideal financial professional for you.
 One last thought, if you want to work with a fiduciary, make sure you have a signed contract that states clearly that they are working in this capacity.